-Choose from either option to best suit your needs.
-Note the original principal cannot exceed the association’s maximum mortgage amount for a conventional primary mortgage.
+Choose from either option to suit your needs.
+Note: The original principal cannot exceed the maximum mortgage amount for a conventional primary mortgage.

 This loan can be combined with other Fannie Mae products.

-Fannie Mae permits borrowers to bundle their renovation loan with its other products, such as HomePath or RefiNow.
+Fannie Mae permits borrowers to bundle renovation loans with its other products, such as HomePath or RefiNow.

 This loan won’t cover a complete teardown or foundation reconstruction.

 Additional paperwork will be required.

 You’ll need to disclose additional documents, such as a work proposal, standard renovation loan agreement, consumer renovation information, and others.